-Renowned for Nebiolo, Barbera, truffles and its picturesque location in the foothills of the Alps, Piedmont’s cooler climate creates optimal conditions for tannic wines with structure.
+Renowned for Nebbiolo, Barbera, truffles and its picturesque location in the foothills of the Alps, Piedmont’s cooler climate creates optimal conditions for tannic wines with structure.

-Stretching north from Venice, Veneto is primarily home to crisp, zesty white wines — Soave, Prosecco and Pinot Grigio.
+Stretching north from Venice, Veneto is home to crisp, zesty white wines — like Soave, Prosecco and Pinot Grigio.

-Home to world-famous Chianti as well as the Super Tuscan — a luscious blend of Sangiovese and Cabernet Sauvignon — this warmer zone has been producing full-bodied reds for thousands of years.
+Home to world-famous Chianti as well as the Super Tuscan — a luscious blend of Sangiovese and Cabernet Sauvignon — this warmer zone has been producing full-bodied reds for over two thousand years.

 Some of Our Favorite Italian Wines

 Most of our stores typically carry 40 – 50 Italian wines, with some reaching over 100.
 To get you started, we’ve narrowed it down to a few of our favorite selections from up and down “The Boot.”
 These wines showcase a variety of styles and offer something for every occasion.

 While the following classifications are a helpful guide, it’s important to remember that plenty of intriguing, quality wines fall outside of the parameters.
 Think of these labels as safe bets.
 The next time you browse, keep an eye out for DOC and DOCG-certified wines — which feature a foil wrap below the cork.

 Denominazione di Origine Controllata or Denomination of Controlled Origin